Code-with-jaycee/Forex-Machine-learning-model/README.md

 # Here are some platforms where you can download Forex data for free:

-1. <b>HistData:</b> HistData provides free historical Forex data for different currency pairs and timeframes.
+1. <b>HistData:</b> <a href="https://www.histdata.com/download-free-forex-data/">HistData</a> provides free historical Forex data for different currency pairs and timeframes.
 You can download the data in CSV format, and it includes features such as open, high, low, and close prices, as well as volume data.

-2. <b>Forexite:</b> Forexite offers free Forex historical data for various currency pairs and timeframes.
+2. <b><a href="https://www.forexite.com/traderoom/">Forexite:</a></b> Forexite offers free Forex historical data for various currency pairs and timeframes.
 The data is available in CSV format, and it includes bid and ask prices, as well as other features such as the opening and closing times for each trading session.

-3. <b>Investing.com:</b> Investing.com provides free Forex historical data for various currency pairs and timeframes.
+3. <b><a href="https://www.investing.com/">Investing.com:</a></b> Investing.com provides free Forex historical data for various currency pairs and timeframes.
 The data is available in CSV format, and it includes features such as open, high, low, and close prices, as well as volume data.

-4. <b>Kaggle:</b> Kaggle hosts many publicly available datasets, including Forex data.
+4. <b><a href="https://www.kaggle.com/datasets">Kaggle:</a></b> Kaggle hosts many publicly available datasets, including Forex data.
 You can search for Forex data on Kaggle and download the datasets in various formats.

 Before downloading and using the data, make sure to read the license and terms of use of the data source to ensure that you can use it for your project.
 Additionally, as I mentioned earlier, make sure to clean, preprocess, and transform the data to make it suitable for deep learning.